Progressive ousts Biden-backed Schrader in Oregon primary

 What remains to be seen is if McLeod-Skinner will compete well in the general election in a district that is split fairly evenly between Republicans and Democrats.
 Democrats’ hold on the seat could be at risk if moderate voters perceive her as too progressive, he said.

 The Republican nominee, Chavez-DeRemer, is endorsed by the third-ranking House Republican, U.S. Rep. Elise Stefanik of New York — an endorsement Chavez-DeRemer highlighted in her primary campaign in a crowded field.
-That might play well in more conservative parts of the redrawn district, which for the first time stretches from the Pacific Coast to central Oregon.
+That might play well in more conservative parts of the redrawn district that stretches from the Portland suburbs toward rural central Oregon.

 “To me, it’s a toss-up race going forward and candidate quality is going to matter,” Horvick said.
 “The opportunities for Oregon to be central in the national conversation is higher this cycle than any cycle I can think of in recent memory.”

-Note: This story has been updated to correct the description of Oregon’s redrawn 5th District.